Measurements of top quark properties in CMS: $t\bar{t}$ spin density matrix, quantum entanglement and quantum magic: Full spin density matrix measurement with lepton+jets events

-In the lepton+jets channel, events with a lepton and d-type quark (from the W boson) yield the maximum top quark spin transfer to the decay products, with $\kappa\to1$.
-The \ttbar~signal is generated using \Powheg v2~\cite{Nason:2004rx,Frixione:2007vw,Frixione:2007nw} interfaced with \PYTHIA~\cite{Sjostrand:2014zea} with electroweak corrections included calculated from \Hathor~\cite{Aliev:2010zk} and uncertainties for higher order QCD effects are estimated using \Powheg-MiNNLO~\cite{Mazzitelli:2020jio}.
-For all simulated samples, the CP5 underlying event tune~\cite{CMS:2019csb} is used.
-A neural network (NN) is used to reconstruct the \ttbar~system and to provide d-type quark identification.
+A neural network (NN) is used to reconstruct the \ttbar~system and to provide down-type quark identification.
 The inputs to the NN are variables related to lepton kinematic distributions, missing energy, jet kinematics, and b-tagging scores.
 For each event, every possible assignment of detector-level jets to the \ttbar~decay products is passed to the NN, and the permutation that produces the highest NN score (S$_\text{NN}$) is used.
 Event categories used in the extraction of the signal are based on lepton flavor, number of b-tags, and S$_\text{NN}$ score.
 Events with low NN scores, S$_\text{NN}<0.1$, are discarded since they contain only a low fraction of correctly reconstructed \ttbar~events.
 High S$_\text{NN}$ score is defined separately for events with exactly one (1b) or both (2b) jets identified as b jets from the \ttbar~decay as S$_\text{high}(1b)>0.30$ and S$_\text{high}(2b)>0.36$, respectively.
 These thresholds are optimized to minimize the uncertainties in the spin density matrix.
-The fraction of correctly assigned jets, including d-type quark identification, is $\sim$40--50\% for S$_\text{high}(2b)$.
+The fraction of correctly assigned jets, including down-type quark identification, is $\sim$40--50\% for S$_\text{high}(2b)$.